 The macro-nutrient profile is fairly standard apart from a fairly high protein content but since the protein primarily comes from very high quality meat sources, that shouldn't be an issue for any but the most protein-sensitive dogs.

 A quick note about storage: Because no preservatives are added at any stage and since the food hasn't been pasteurised at the normal very high temperatures, Butternut Box does need to be kept refrigerated even when sealed.
 In the fridge it lasts up to 10 days so the company suggest receiving deliveries every few weeks, keeping several pouches in the fridge ready to go and the rest in the freezer.

 And how about the price?
-All of this won't come cheap, right?!
-Well, prepare yourselves for another surprise.
-At £2.14 for a 400g pouch and a relatively low recommended feeding amount, Butternut Box actually works out very economical to feed.
+At £2.14 for a 400g pouch and a reasonably low recommended feeding amount, Butternut Box isn't as expensive to feed as you might think.
 In fact, for a mid-sized dog, it's currently the least expensive 5 star wet food on the site!